Engineering · research · releases

 2026·04·08

 The same per-layer signal that drives mixed-precision quantization also drives adapter rank.
-8-bit-quantized layers get 2× the adapter rank of 4-bit-quantized ones at the same parameter budget — and validation loss drops 12 % in head-to-head A/Bs.
+8-bit-quantized layers get 2× the adapter rank of 4-bit-quantized ones at the same parameter budget.
+Validation loss drops 12 % in head-to-head A/Bs.
 Plus the empirical training-ceiling map for a 36 GB Mac across all 10 supported models.

 engineering